geoglows/training.geoglows.org/docs/rfs/model-formulation/model-formulation.en.md

 ## Model Steps

 The runoff volumes are routed through the stream network using [RAPIDpy](https://github.com/geoglows/RAPIDpy).
 RAPID uses Muskingum Routing to route the volume files through the river.
 The x and k values were calculated based on research done at the BYU Hydroinformatics Lab.
 The configuration files needed to run RAPID are available in our data catalog which is described later in [the training ](../datasets/catalog.md).

-## Outputs

-The RFS produces several key outputs:

-- **Streamflow Data**: This includes both:
-  - **15-day forecasts** for real-time applications.
-  - **85 years of retrospective simulations** for historical analysis and calibration.
-- **Stream Network**: The processed river network used in the model.
-- **Esri Mapping Layer**: A geospatial layer for integration with GIS tools and visualization platforms produced by Esri.

-The following sections in this training will explain each of these outputs and how they can be accessed for local applications.